 I walk on a solid floor in my house each day without a single thought.
 My kitchen is tiled and my bedroom is a sturdy, oak hardwood.
 I admit I take my floor for granted.
-Until my Fathom experience, I didn’t realize the impact something as simple as a solid structure under your feet can have.
+I didn’t realize how important something as simple as a solid structure under your feet can be.

 Eriberta and Chavez

-We made the drive to the town of El Javillar about 20 minutes from Puerto Plata.
-We couldn’t fit in the neighbourhood roads which were too narrow and tight so we parked the car and walked the rest by foot.
-It’s a low-income community with 4,000 people.
+We made the drive to the town of El Javillar, about 20 minutes from Puerto Plata in the Dominican Republic.
+Our car couldn’t fit between the angular homes and narrow, rugged roads so we parked and walked the rest by foot.
+It’s a low-income neighbourhood with 4,000 people.
 The homes in this village are brushed every colour of the rainbow but inside many are crumbling, most of them made of wood and make-shift metal rooftops to protect from the rain.
 About 80% of Dominicans in this town live on contaminated dirt floors.

-A concrete floor would be a dream for a lot of people here.
+A clean, concrete floor is a dream for many people here.

 We reached a cozy-looking blue house with a bright orange porch, a woman and her husband, whose smiles I was sure would light up the entire street!
 Keep reading to watch my video of the couple below.